Who are Iowa's Farmworkers?

 Why do Iowa farmers hire migrant workers?

-Sometimes, there are not enough people in the area to work on the farm land, so farmers rely on workers outside of Iowa.
+Sometimes, there are not enough people in the area to work on the farms, so farmers rely on workers outside of Iowa.

 What type of jobs do migrant farmworkers do?

-Iowa farms hire workers to harvest, detassel, walk beans, and process corn; work in egg production and hog confinements; and work on crops such as Aronia berries, soy beans, melons, apples, flowers, greenhouses, bee and honey production, and more.
+Iowa farms hire workers to harvest crops, detassel corn, walk beans, process corn, work in egg production and hog confinements, work on dairies, and cultivate crops such as Aronia berries, soy beans, vegetables, melons, and apples.